questdb/documentation/operations/backup.md

 it takes to create a new [replica instance](/docs/operations/replication/).
 Creating replicas involves choosing a backup and having the replica replay WAL files until it has caught up.
-The older the backup, the more WAL files the replica will have to replay, and thus there is a longer-time frame.
-Therefore, a daily time-interval is recommended to keep the process rapid.
+The older the backup, the more WAL files the replica will have to replay, and thus there is a longer time-frame.
+For these reasons, we recommend a daily backup schedule to keep the process rapid.

 ### Choose your data copy method